RyanFlannagan/Wordpress-Meetup-Plugin-/README.txt

 WP Meetup fetches event information from Meetup.com and creates posts for each event.
 Additionally, WP Meetup provides an event calendar for displaying upcoming events either on a page or as a widget.

 Uses the [Meetup PHP API](https://github.com/wizonesolutions/meetup_api) developed by wizonesolutions.

-By using this plugin you the user are "Explicitly" granting permission to embed a link to "Nuanced Media".
-We are not getting crazy with this.
-We have setup the plugin to only have a 10% chance to display a link to Nuanced Media's website when you post an event from Meetup.
-If you really really hate giving us a link, feel free to take it out of the code.
-However, when we starving at night because no one knows who we are, we will be thinking of you ;p

 For more detailed information visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).